swimmingly/yodrew.github.io/_pages/psychology.md

 Until now, hygienists have regarded the primary causes of disease as enervation, an excessive lowering of vitality, and toxemia, a general poisoning, mostly from internal waste but also food and environmental poisons.
 These, hygienists have asserted, come from poor habits.

 But whence came poor habits?
-Why would a healthy creature engage in anything less than the perfectly suitable without cause, out of the blue, and persistently?
-It doesn't make sense.
-In light of the awesome influence of trauma, it is obviously a deficient explanation.
+Why would a healthy creature engage in anything less than perfectly suitable behavior persistently, without cause?
+It makes no sense.
+In light of the awesome influence of trauma, poor habits is obviously a deficient explanation.

 Much of this comes straight out of modern depth psychology: Wilhelm Reich, Jean Liedloff, Frederick Leboyer, Arthur Janov, Alice Miller, Alexander Lowen, Joseph Chilton Pearce.
 In describing routine civilized brutality, they took heroic stands for humanity.
 Only, they did not imagine the psyche could repair itself without therapy.